derekmerck/dstack-cirr/README.md

 - Adds a proxy network overlay for Traefik routing
   - Additional stacks should be connected to `admin_proxy_network` as an external network
   - Labels on participating services should be set for the Traefik network, i.e., `traefik.docker.network=admin_proxy_network`_

+TODO:

+Currently have to manually do a bunch of things:

+- add a dicom index
+- add a hec token
+- enable hec
+- switch off https for hec

+I did these all with an Ansible role previously.
+Need to investigate implementing similar here.

 #### Setup the CIRR